0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/06_User_Data/README.md

 1. Select the instance you want to check.
 2. Click the "Action" dropdown menu.
 3. Hover over "Instance Settings".
-4. Select "View/Change user Data".
+4. Select "View/Change User Data".

 # Can I Change an Instance's User Data?